kulturkrock/screencrash/ui/README.md

 # screencrash-ui

-Repository for the UI of Screencrash (also known as Skärmkrock)
+Directory for the UI of Screencrash (also known as Skärmkrock)

 - [screencrash-ui](#screencrash-ui)
   - [Dependencies](#Dependencies)